edge555/edge555.github.io/_teaching/2023-system-design.md

 ---
-title: "Teaching experience 2"
+title: "Educator"
 collection: teaching
-type: "Workshop"
+type: "System Design Course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2023-system-design
-venue: "University 1, Department"
+venue: "Amar iSchool"
-date: 2015-01-01
+date: 2023-10-10
-location: "City, Country"
+location: "Dhaka, Bangladesh"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.